 Electricity and Magnetism are connected phenomena, but at right angles to each other.
 So we use the convention of the right hand to predict the direction of the fields relative to each other.

 Our story begins with Oersted's Demonstration, which was performed for the first time during a lecture in 1821.
 What Oersted showed for the first time that when a current carrying wire passes over a compass the needle – which is a magnet – the needle deflects.
 When it is underneath the magnet it deflects the other way.
 The direction that the magnet points is parallel to the magnetic field around the wire.
 And you can predict that with your right hand!

 Point your right hand's thumb along the flow of current – defined as the flow of positive charge.
 Now curl your fingers as if they were wrapping around the wire.
-The direction that your fingers point, is the field.
+The direction that your fingers point, is the direction of the magnetic field created by current.
 I sometimes like to call this the RIGHT-HAND CURL, or Ampere's Law.
 Ampere himself described it as the face of a clock: if the current flows into the face of the clock then the magnetic field would wrap clockwise.